mechatroner/vscode_rainbow_csv/README.md

 To disable automatic CSV Linting set `"rainbow_csv.enable_auto_csv_lint": false` in "Rainbow CSV" section of VS Code settings.
 To recheck a csv file click on "CSVLint" button.

+#### Working with large files
+To enable Rainbow CSV for very big files (more than 300K lines or 20MB) disable "Editor:Large File Optimizations" option in VS Code settings.
+You can preview huge files by clicking "Preview... " option in VS Code File Explorer context menu.
+All Rainbow CSV features would be disabled by VSCode if file is bigger than 50MB.

 ### Commands: